USC promotes a culture that is free from sexual violence

 Respect.
 Now.
 Always is an initiative launched by Universities Australia to ensure that university campuses are places of safety and respect for all students and staff.
 The Respect.
 Now.
 Always campaign is about raising awareness in the university community that sexual assault and sexual harassment are completely unacceptable.

-As part of the campaign, USC students were randomly selected to take part in an anonymous national survey run by the Australian Human Rights Commission with assistance from Roy Morgan Research.
+As part of the campaign, in 2016 Universities Australia commissioned an anonymous national survey of university students run by the Australian Human Rights Commission, with results released in August 2017.